 Consumption of ayahuasca facilitates the emergence of an entirely new state of consciousness, often perceived as mystical, that typically lasts 4-6 hours.
 After drinking ayahuasca, it may take 30 minutes for detectable effects to kick in.

 It's important to note that ayahuasca journeys often involve physically challenging experiences, including purgation effects.
 Many ayahuasca retreat attendees may purge soon after consuming the brew, which can be unpleasant, but is often considered part of the healing process.

 Commonly reported subjective effects of ayahuasca include:

-One may also experience a shift from emotionally damaging, narrow forms of consciousness to blissful states of what is termed “cosmic consciousness” — a transcendent illumination of the mind characterized by a sense of interconnectedness, a feeling of oneness with the universe, and a heightened appreciation for nature.
+Ayahuasca can facilitate an expanded awareness that allows users to view their negative emotions or afflictions within a broader perspective.
+Some individuals may also report a shift from emotionally distressing states of consciousness to blissful states sometimes described as “cosmic consciousness.”
+This altered state of mind is characterized by a sense of interconnectedness, oneness with the universe, and heightened appreciation for nature.

-The fresh feeling of connectedness to others and nature, in conjunction with the sense of re-connection to oneself, can eradicate the sense of isolation that is so often the culprit behind crippling health conditions both physical and mental.
-Unsurprisingly, this connection can be of immense therapeutic value.
+The feeling of connectedness to others and nature, along with a renewed sense of self, can help alleviate the sense of isolation that often accompanies physical and mental health conditions, making it a potentially valuable therapeutic experience.